PeterOyelegbin/nba_data_lake/README.md

     WHERE Position = 'PG';
     ```
     ![query_data](images/query_data.png)
-    - Set your Athena output storage location to same S3 bucket created
+    - Set your Athena output storage location to the same S3 bucket created
     ![output_storage](images/output_storage.png)
     - Click Run and you should see an output if you scroll down under "Query Results"
     ![query_result](images/query_result.png)